COVID -19 Protocol and Plan for Fish Hoek Pre-Primary

 We will make use of separate gardens for the classes that will be rotated every week so as to allow the children to have use of all the equipment in the school.
 The teachers will ensure activities for the children in each garden as always.
-Necessary washing and sanitizing of equipment will occur in the garden.
-All toys and equipment will be washed/sanitized each day so they are fresh for the next days use.

 We will make use of a painted caterpillar when the children line up to come inside to encourage physical distancing.
 This caterpillar is colour coded as well as numbered so that it becomes a teaching tool as opposed to only a distancing tool.
 We want to ensure the children have fun and learn and grow and do not become scared or nervous at school about keeping away from others and not sharing.

 The painted caterpillar will appear in various places in the garden to encourage the children to remain in their garden.
 On tyres and painted on poles etc. The separating of the main garden into two will then be done by natural barriers as opposed to red emergency tape.
 (The line of separation will be a diagonal line from the grass area in front of the office to the far corner of Paul Greyling’s fence.)